Racheltjie de Beer

+It is also thought that Rachel was the daughter of Matthys Stephanus Johannes de Beer and Rachel Susanna de Beer (née Geere).
+Matthys was born in 1801 and was murdered along with Piet Retief in 1838.
+Rachel Susanna was also born in 1801 but died in 1821/1822, about 6 months after giving birth to her son, also Matthys.
+They were from Graaff-Reinet.

-Story
+Story Van Racheltjie De Beer

-In the winter months of 1843 Rachel was part of a trek from the Orange Free State to the south-eastern Transvaal.
+In the winter months of 1843 Rachel the 12 year old was part of a trek from the Orange Free State to the south-eastern Transvaal.
 During one of their nightly stopovers, the members of the trek realised that a calf called Frikkie, much-beloved by their children, was missing.

 A search party was formed, in which Rachel and her six-year-old brother also took part.
 However, during the gathering dusk Rachel and her brother got separated from the search party and became lost.
 As the night progressed it got very cold and started snowing.

 Realizing that their chances of survival were slim, Rachel found an anthill hollowed out by an aardvark, took off her clothes, put them on her brother and commanded him to get into the hollowed-out anthill.
-She then lay in front of the opening of the anthill in order to keep out the cold.
+She then laid in front of the opening of the anthill in order to keep out the cold.

 The children were found the next morning by the trekking party.
 Rachel had died during the night, but her brother had survived.